mozilla/release-services/src/docs/projects/treestatus.rst

 Giving permission/roles to Sherrifs to close/open trees
 -------------------------------------------------------

-A common request one administrator of ``releng-treestatus`` would receive is to give permission for new
+A common request one administrator of ``treestatus`` would receive is to give permission for new

 Certain JSON API endpoints are protected by `Taskcluster scopes`_ (for details